spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/monitoring-basics/managing-hosts.md

 ---
-title: Adding hosts
+title: Managing hosts
 ---

+## Adding

-You can add hosts by running
+You can add hosts by running.

 ```bash
 php artisan server-monitor:add-host